-- All candidates must submit a Candidate Statement, which will be published on the Student Governance web page (nlc.bc.ca/student-governance) or through employee email.
+- All candidates may submit a Candidate Statement, which will be published on the Student Governance web page (nlc.bc.ca/student-governance) or through employee email.
 A photo of the candidate may be included at the discretion of the candidate.

 - Campaign posters are allowed however, they may only be posted on College bulletin boards.

 - Campaigning may happen up to and including election day.

 - Campaigning may not happen within 25 meters of a poll (including the advance polling stations).
 At no time will a candidate or someone campaigning on their behalf, engage voters at a polling station (including at an Advance Poll or while a voter is voting online).

 - No campaign material shall refer to another candidate or their platform in any way without express consent of both candidates.